andrew/ultimate-awesome/README.md

 - [awesome-search-engine-optimization](https://github.com/thospfuller/awesome-search-engine-optimization) - A curated list of backlink, social signal opportunities, link building strategies and tactics, along with educational opportunities to help improve search engine results and ranking.
 - [Awesome-iOS-Twitter](https://github.com/carolanitz/Awesome-iOS-Twitter) - A curated list of awesome iOS Twitter accounts.
 - [Active-SLAM-Paper-List](https://github.com/CASIA-LONG/Active-SLAM-Paper-List) - This repository primarily organizes papers, code, and other relevant materials related to Active SLAM and Robotic Exploration.
+- [Awesome-Vision-Transformer-Collection](https://github.com/GuanRunwei/Awesome-Vision-Transformer-Collection) - Variants of Vision Transformer and its downstream tasks.
 - [awesome-i2p](https://github.com/mikalv/awesome-i2p) - A curated list of awesome I2P implementations, libraries, resources, projects, and shiny things.
 I2P is an anonymous overlay network - a network within a network.
 It is intended to protect communication from dragnet surveillance and monitoring by third parties such as ISPs.
 - [awesome-gedcom](https://github.com/todrobbins/awesome-gedcom) - GEDCOM utilities that will ease the pain.
 - [awesome-android-libraries](https://github.com/yeungeek/awesome-android-libraries) - Awesome android libraries.
-- [awesome-product-manager](https://github.com/yuhenobi/awesome-product-manager) - A curated list of awesome resources for product managers to learn and grow.
 - [awesome-spn](https://github.com/arranger1044/awesome-spn) - A structured list of resources about Sum-Product Networks (SPNs).
 - [awesome-vision-language-models-for-earth-observation](https://github.com/geoaigroup/awesome-vision-language-models-for-earth-observation) - A curated list of awesome vision and language resources for earth observation.
 - [resources](https://github.com/Graphics-Programming-Virtual-Meetup/resources) - Graphics Programming Resources List.